vtfk/svarut/README.md

-# [WIP] SvarUt
+# SvarUt
 This node module lets you use [SvarUt](https://www.ks.no/fagomrader/digitalisering/felleslosninger/svar-inn-og-svar-ut/)'s [ForsendelseRestServiceV1](https://ks-no.github.io/svarut/integrasjon/forsendelserestservicev1/) from node without having to think about the REST enpoints.
 It also verifies that the data provided is valid upon sending.

 ## Installation